-16. Real life – Share a similar situation from your life.
-Or you can compare it to another story or movie, what are the differences and similarities.
+16. Relate it to Real-life.
+Share similar situations from your life.
+Or you can compare it to another story or movie, what are the differences and similarities?

-17. Ask students to what the key words mean in context of the reading?
-Why was it important to include.
+17. Keywords.
+Ask students what the keywords mean in the context of the reading.
+Why was it important to include?

-18. Play Taboo with the keywords – Students have to explain the word without using it.
+18. Play Taboo.
+Students have to explain keywords without using the words itself.

 19. Simplify or Rewrite.
 How can the story be retold for kids?
 Add illustrations.

-20. Debate – Make sure it is structured.
-I will do a video for teaching basic debate later.
+20. Debate the story.
+Make sure that the debate is structured.
+(I will do a video for teaching basic debate later.)

-21. Role play – Role-play scenes, interview a character from the story
+21. Roleplay.
+Let students role-play scenes; interview a character from the story.

-22. Alternate ending – Students write/act out an alternate ending.
+22. Alternate ending.
+Let the students write/act out an alternate ending.
 Write a missing part of the story.

-23. Eulogy for the characters – A bit dark but students can look into the personality and life of each character more deeply
+23. Eulogy for the characters.
+This may a bit dark but students can look into the personality and life of each character more deeply.

 24. Find and use new words.
 Students search for new/good words and use them in new sentences.

-25. Students write fake definitions and another team should guess the correct one.
+25. Fake definitions.
+Students write fake definitions and another team should guess the correct one.
 2 groups.
 Give 5 words.
 They have to write a few fake definitions for the other team to guess

-26. Find 5 irregular verbs – Write sentences in past, present and future tense
+26. Find five irregular verbs.
+Write sentences in the past, present and future tense.

-27. Find 10 adjectives and write down their antonyms or synonyms
+27. Find ten adjectives.
+Find and write down ten adjectives with their antonyms or synonyms.

 28. Create a timeline.
-Let students create the timeline, a diorama (model), or character collage – Creative work
+Let students create the timeline, a diorama (model), or character collage.

-29. Imagine a different story with the same title.
+29. Alter the story.
+Imagine a different story with the same title.

 30. Write a character’s diary.
 Create a new character for the story.

 32. Change the Point of View.
 Rewrite the story from a different point of view.
 Other character or 1st person.

-34. Think of a title for each paragraph
+34. Provide subtitles.
+Think of a subtitle for each section of the story/ reading.

-35. Underline Pronouns (he, she, it) ask students what they refer to
+35. Underline Pronouns.
+Underline “he, she, it” and ask students who or what they refer to.

-36. Write a letter to the main character
+36. Letter to the Protagonist.
+Write a letter to the main character.

-37. Draw a story map – It’s a graphic organizer to help students learn the elements of a story
+37. Draw a story map.
+A story map is a graphic organizer to help students learn the elements of a story.

-39. Create and act out new dialogue between characters, this can be very funny.
+39. Write New Dialogue.
+Create and act out some new dialogue between characters, this can be very funny.

-40. Find words and replace them with synonyms or something funny
+40. Crazy Synonyms.
+Let students find words and replace them with synonyms or something funny.

-43. Secret word – Think of a word in the reading, write it down and the students have to guess what it is
+43. Secret word.
+Think of a word in the reading, write it down and the students have to guess what it is.

 44. Act out scenes.
 Perform a “lost” scene from the story

 47. Sing.
 Let the students sing the text to the melody of some well know tune!

-48. Double Dollars – make pairs beginning of words in the reading with the same first letters.
-For example, angry adult, beautiful butterfly
+48. Double Dollars.
+Let the students make pairs beginning of words in the reading with the same first letters.
+For example, angry adult, beautiful butterfly.

-49. Who said that? – Give sentences and students guess the speaker
+49. Who said that?
+Give sentences and the students guess the speaker/ character.

-So thank to to all the teachers out, making enthusiastic readers out of all your students.
+So thank you to all the teachers out there who are making enthusiastic readers out of your students.